szhan/game-on/README.md

 ```

 ## TODO list
-1. Store gameId during API calls.
-2. Partition data into one file per game (maybe endpoint and timeline data for the same game together).
+1. Partition data into one file per game (maybe endpoint and timeline data for the same game together).